krzowski/rails-emaillike/README.md

 # Email-like - an email client imitation

 ## about the project
 Email-like is a Rails application inspired by a [design concept by Jakub Antalik from dribbble](https://dribbble.com/shots/2359374-Mail-client-app).
-It is intended to emulate sending and receiving email-like text messages.
+It is intended to simulate sending and receiving email-like text messages.

 Email-like functionality includes: